Conservation work in progress on the exterior of Pontefract Castle in 2016.

 Guidance for you

-To help you carry out the procurement for your project you can read our guidance on:
+To help you carry out the procurement for your project, you can read our guidance on:

 However, the suggested formats and methods on these pages are not the only ways to comply with the procurement regulations.
-If you are in any doubt please contact your local Historic England office.
+If you are in any doubt, please contact your local Historic England office.

 Procurement regulations and thresholds may be subject to change.
 If so, these web pages will be updated.
-Where any of the guidance here conflicts with the Guidance for Grant Recipients leaflet annexed to your grant offer, please treat these web pages as our most up-to-date guidance.
+Where any guidance here conflicts with the Guidance for Grant Recipients leaflet annexed to your grant offer, please treat these web pages as our most up-to-date guidance.

 Local authorities and public bodies